 As you might know, I’m really into history.
 I like researching both sides of everything and drawing my own conclusions.
 Some time periods in history do bore me, but something that I’ve found very interesting is the American Civil War.
 This could be because it isn’t over a very long time period or because I live in America.
 Although it could be a mixture over my interest in American politics and how this war dealt with many struggles we still deal with today.
 I just wanted to bring to attention many of the things that we aren’t told in school, at least not in this way.

 Obviously one of the major things we want to know about war is why it happened.
 Well 9 times out of 10 someone will answer a question about the Civil War simply by blaming everything on slavery, but there’s a little more to it.
 Many manufacturers leading up to the war were northern and managed to force the south into paying high tariffs on northern products.
 Later the Tariff of 1857 was written to benefit the south, however a new bigger factory bias tariff called the Morrill Tariff was passed in 1860 and set to replace the Tariff of 1857.
 After putting up with tariffs for years and then the Morrill Tariff showing up, the whole ordeal obviously wasn’t making the south any happier, and in March of 1861 Abraham Lincoln signed the Morrill Tariff into law.
 This alone is something many people will say caused the war, it very well could have been, but there’s more.
 What caused the war was secession, and what caused the earlier states to secede was tensions between north and south.
 So to an extent one of those tensions was not just tariffs, but slavery.
-The reason I believe this, is from reading a letter from South Carolina’s Congressman, (at the time) John McQueen, trying to explain why South Carolina was seceding.
-Tariffs on top of everything was upsetting the south, but another issue at the time was the new talk to abolish slavery.
+We can see through letters and speeches given from northern and southern politicians that the issue of slavery was a hot debate at the time.
+Some representatives claiming it was the reason they voted for secession.
 Abolishing slavery would destroy much of the (1800s) south’s economy since the south wasn’t a manufacturing culture and made most of it’s money through farming.
 Big plantations would cripple without the slaves they used to harvest the fields.

 During this rebellion Abraham Lincoln made some horrible decisions.
 We already know the first thing he did was sign the Morrill Tariff into law, but tariffs had been upsetting the south for years.
 The first problem was when he called for states to supply 75,000 militia men to invade the south.
 This caused Virginia (after voting not to secede) to secede.
 Then he started kicking out southern sympathizing governors in states that hadn’t seceded and replacing them with union siding governors.
 Which essentially split state’s loyalty in half, enraging many of its citizens to join the new rebellion.
 This is why the Confederacy claimed to have 13 states when only 11 of them had successfully seceded.
 During the war Abraham Lincoln also made it illegal to write a newspaper articles siding with the south, suspended Habeas Corpus and aloud his generals to basically lead terror missions to complete pillage southern cities.